Skip to main content

 Build a strong foundation in negligence, since it appears in nearly every Torts question.
 Know the elements cold and practice applying each one to facts.
 Then study products liability (manufacturing defect, design defect, failure to warn) and the major intentional torts.
 Practice writing full essays that cover multiple tort theories raised by the same set of facts.

-Practice a Torts essay with instant rubric-graded feedback
+Start practicing Torts essays with instant feedback